je-deve/je-deve/README.md

 ## 🤝 Connect With Me

-Like the open house in the green valley, my doors are always open for collaboration and discussion:
+My doors are always open for collaboration and discussion:

 - 🌐 **Portfolio**: Soon
 - 📧 **Email**: joojahy9@gmail.com